mayan-edms/Mayan-EDMS/docs/chapters/workflows.rst

 ==============

 The graphical representation of a workflow (or a finite state machine style in Mayan EDMS's case) is similar to a flowchart.
-The states are presetended with circles.
+The states are represented with circles.
 The transitions are represented with arrows.
 Circle with a double border represent the initial state of the workflow.